 - Worked to build relationships with immediate neighbors;

-- Facilitated harvesting and deliveries of excess food to local organizations;
+- Facilitated harvests and delivery of excess food to local organizations;

-- Instituted the hosting of annual Kinship Farm Harvest Dinners and piloted other community-serving events.
+- Piloted hosting the annual Kinship Farm Harvest Dinners and other community-serving events.